64DD: Accessories

 The requisite 4 MB RAM Expansion Pak is bundled with the 64DD.

 All versions of the 64DD system were bundled with the 4 MB Expansion Pak, which increased the Nintendo 64's RAM to 8 MB.

 A Randnet Starter Kit was also offered, which included the 64DD drive, Expansion Pak, modem cartridge, Randnet Browser Disk, and a modular phone cable for connecting to the online Randnet service.

-Mario Artist: Paint Studio was bundled with a mouse, while Mario Artist: Talent Studio included an audio-video capture cartridge with composite RCA inputs and a 3.5 mm jack, used in conjunction with an included microphone.
+Mario Artist: Paint Studio was bundled with the Nintendo 64 Mouse, while Mario Artist: Talent Studio included an audio-video capture cartridge with composite RCA inputs and a 3.5 mm jack, used in conjunction with an included microphone.

 Randnet

 Recruit and Nintendo Co., Ltd. has [sic] established a joint venture "RandnetDD Co., Ltd." which provides a membership network service through Nintendo 64 and its newly released peripheral device, 64DD in Japan.
 The joint venture offers several network-based services: web browsing; e-mail services; and publication of digital newspapers and magazines.